ewhuang/simons_mouse/README.md

 ## Creating the gene network

 1. Plot the standard deviation distribution of the genes, and write to file.
+    Keeps only the top 15k genes.

     ```bash
     $ python standard_deviation_hist.py mouse/tcga
     ```

-    If input is 'tcga', runs for all TCGA cancer types.
+    If command line argument is 'tcga', runs for all TCGA cancer types.

 2. Create GO dictionary JSON files for each gene type.
 Must run with argument mf_go_go to create the the MF GO-GO dictionary.